YoloNomy/YoloNomy.github.io/_cosmo/cosmo/thermo_cosmo.md

 <details markdown="1">
   <summary><strong>Supplement: from statistical physics to cosmology</strong></summary>

 In [statistical mechanics](../../../thermo/statistical/fermions_bosons/), we saw that quantum statistical systems made of identical non-interacting particles were properly described in Fock space.
 The operator for the number of particles was noted $\hat{\mathcal{N}}$.
-Furthermore, quantum systems were characterized by occupation number $n_lambda$ of each accessible energy state, labelled by the index $\lambda$.
+Furthermore, quantum systems were characterized by occupation number $n_{\lambda}$ of each accessible energy state, labelled by the index $\lambda$.
 Assuming that we are considering free particles, there energy states can alternatively be labelled by the norm of their spatial momenta $p$.
 Indeed, it will be possible to recover the energy state from $p$ through some form of dispersion relation as $E(p)=\sqrt{p^2+m^2}$.
 From the partition functions, we were able to express the mean number of particles in a given state, $\langle n_{p}\rangle$.

 The mean number of particles of the total system becomes: